-A. Adopt resolution authorizing remote teleconference meeting in accordance with Assembly Bill 361
+- A. Adopt a resolution authorizing remote teleconference meeting in accordance with Assembly Bill 361

-1. Approve the resolution of the Imperial County Transportation Commission authorizing remote meetings in accordance with the provisions of the State Assembly Bill (AB) 361.

-2. Authorize the Chairperson to sign the resolution.
+Within ICTC Counsel's direction, the Executive Director forwards this item to the Management Committee for review and approval after public comment, if any: - 1.
+Approve the resolution of the Imperial County Transportation Commission authority remote meetings in accordance with previsions of the State Assembly Bill (AB) 361. - 2.
+Authorize the Chairperson to sign the resolution.